 It is certain that envoys from various Italian states, if not from Rome, travelled to the court of Alexander the Great as far as Babylon, and possibly dreams of adding Italy and Carthage to his Empire were indulged in by the Great Conqueror.
-The fight for power among the "Successors" interested Rome but little, and the first relations established with a Greek state consisted of a commercial treaty concluded in 306 B.c. with Rhodes, then at the zenith of her prosperity, a year before the famous siege by Demetrius Poliorcetes.
+The fight for power among the "Successors" interested Rome but little, and the first relations established with a Greek state consisted of a commercial treaty concluded in 306 B.C. with Rhodes, then at the zenith of her prosperity, a year before the famous siege by Demetrius Poliorcetes.

-It was Pyrrhus, the leading soldier of his age, who first led a phalanx against Roman cohorts and thus began those direct relations on which, as Mc amsen well says, "the whole subsequent development of an ent, and an essential part of modern civilization are based."
+It was Pyrrhus, the leading soldier of his age, who first led a phalanx against Roman cohorts and thus began those direct relations on which, as Mommsen well says, "the whole subsequent development of ancient, and an essential part of modern civilization are based."
 Pyrrhus invaded Italy in 280 B.C.
 Thanks mainly to the fear inspired by his elephants alike in their soldiers and their horses, he won two great though costly victories over the Romans.
 In 275 B.C., after an unsuccessful campaign in Sicily, he returned to Italy and was defeated by the splendid valour of the legions which drove "the Eagle" back to its eyrie.

 The First Macedonian War, 215-205 B.C.-After the campaigns of Pyrrhus had ended, Rome was too much occupied with affairs in Italy and the First Punic War to concern herself with Hellas.
 However, upon the close of the first phase of that gigantic contest, in the course of which the Greeks both of Italy and of Sicily had felt the might of Rome and had come under her sway, the Senate desired to have its new position recognized in Hellas.
 The first step actually taken was to follow up and punish some Illyrian pirates, and as a consequence of these operations Corcyra, Apollonia, and Dyrrachium were received as subject allies.
-This was in 229 B.C., and further interference had taken place in 219, just before the life-and-death struggle with Casthage recommenced, and for twenty years Rome was fighting for her existence.
+This was in 229 B.C., and further interference had taken place in 219.